faizpuad/DataEngineeringProject-AWSRealtimeCreditCardTransactionPipeline-/README.md

         ![custom policies in GUI](./images/goal3_IAM_Custom_Policy_finalized.png)

     - each role will have custom name
-    - By specifying role type, role be assigned according to relevant principal -> principal is the related resource that will use this created role through role assumption.
+    - By specifying role type, role can be assigned according to relevant principal -> principal is the related resource that will use this created role through role assumption.
 When role is assumed, the role will have temporary credential and permissions as in attached policy
     - Also, by specifying role type, the role will have a specific max session duration -> maximum duration role is authorized to make action before next reconfigure credential happen. for example, lambda role will have 1 hour max session duration.

         ```